-The Dear Abby College Columnist Scholarship Program is an annual contest for college publication columnists underwritten by Jeanne Phillips aka Dear Abby.
-The 2018 winner receives a $5,000 scholarship.
-Apply now.
+The Dear Abby College Columnist Scholarship Program is an annual contest for college publication columnists underwritten by The Jay & Rose Phillips Family Foundation of Minnesota on behalf of Jeanne Phillips aka Dear Abby, who is also co-chair of the Foundation.

 Q: It’s very generous of you to provide a scholarship for aspiring college-age writers.
 What inspired you to partner with the National Society of Newspaper Columnists Education Foundation to create this scholarship program and contest?

 A: In 2016, I was invited to be the keynote speaker at the NSNC Annual Convention.
 I decided at that time to fund the scholarship program and contest to encourage and support college columnists.

 Q: Who is the ideal candidate to receive this scholarship?

 A: The ideal candidate would be a young person who has the desire not only to succeed, but also to contribute to the betterment of the community.

 Q: What is your goal for the contest?

 A: My goal is to inspire and facilitate young people to consider careers in journalism.

 Q: What advice can you give to young journalists and columnists?

 A: You can accomplish more with an economy of words than with a deluge.